 Dungeon Fantasy RPG: The Notes (Part VI)

 What?
 I still have unposted “review” notes on the Dungeon Fantasy Roleplaying Game (DFRPG)?
 Let’s make this the last installment.
-Sure, there’ll be more to say about the game – thoughts, content (monster and character ideas, etc.), play reports, lots of stuff.
-But it’s well past time to close up this World’s Slowest Unboxing™.
+Sure, there’ll be more to say about the game β thoughts, content (monster and character ideas, etc.), play reports, lots of stuff.
+But it’s well past time to close up this World’s Slowest Unboxingβ’.
 What’s left to talk about?
 Not details of spell lists or combat options, but meta-stuff.
 And comments on artwork.
 Wrapped up with thoughts on the game’s future.
-Before the big stuff, a few more random observations: Miscellaneous stuff Huh?
-The weapon tables don’t offer a thrown rock?
-I hereby register my permanent vote for rocks on…
+Before the big stuff, a few more random observations: Miscellaneous stuff Default roll vs Connoisseur (Gaming Art) So, how about the books’ art?
+I can say a lot…

 Dungeon Fantasy RPG: The Notes (Part V)